kwokyuhovtc/300cem1920/week06_data__persistence/README.md

 Next, let's need to use SharedPreferences API to save some simple data.

-1. Open MainActivity.java file and insert the following declarations immediately after the class declaration:
+1. Open MainActivity.kt file and insert the following declarations immediately after the class declaration:

     ```kotlin
     companion object {